Create tools to connect your systems and do things

 Handle missing data with optional chaining and defaults in transformations

 Keep steps focused - Each step should make a single API call.
-Use transformations to prepare data, not additional steps.Use descriptive IDs - Step IDs are used to reference data in later steps.
+Use transformations to prepare data, not as additional steps.Use descriptive IDs - Step IDs are used to reference data in later steps.
 Use clear names like getCustomers, updateOrder, sendEmail.Avoid unnecessary loops - Don’t loop over thousands of items if the API supports batch operations.
 Check the documentation first.Test with real data - Test each step incrementally with production-like data before deploying.